shimaore/huge-play/middleware/client/setup.coffee.md

         @session.direction = 'egress'
         @session.transfer = true

-The handled transfer context assumes the call is coming from a (presumably trusted) server; for now this should only happen when a customer calls a global number that points to a conference, and the server that handled the request isn't the one serving the conference.
+The handled transfer context assumes the transfer request is coming from a (presumably trusted) server.
+It is used by the tough-rate call-handler.
+For now this should only happen when a customer calls a global number that points to a conference, and the server that handled the request isn't the one serving the conference.

       @session.handled_transfer_context = [
         @session.profile